Priest shortage in the Catholic Church: Causes

 Various causes for the priest shortage have been suggested and, in some cases, studied.
 They include:

 Clerical celibacy

-In 1985, Dean R. Hoge conducted a survey of Catholic college students and determined that celibacy was the most significant deterrent keeping men from entering the priesthood in the Latin Church (although highly praised, celibacy is not a legal requirement in the Eastern Catholic canon law of the Eastern Catholic Churches).
+In 1985, Dean R. Hoge conducted a survey of Catholic college students and determined that celibacy was the most significant deterrent keeping men from entering the priesthood in the Latin Church (celibacy, although highly praised, is not a legal requirement in the Eastern Catholic canon law of the Eastern Catholic Churches).
 Hoge estimated that if celibacy were optional for diocesan priests, there would be four times the number of men entering the priesthood.

 Age of current priests

 The Center for Applied Research in the Apostolate study in 2008 noted that half of the approximately 19,000 active diocesan priests in the U.S. expected to retire before 2019.

 Smaller family size

 Pope Benedict XVI, when he was Cardinal Ratzinger, identified smaller family size and changing family priorities as the cause of the Catholic priest shortage, rather than priestly celibacy.
 "If today the average number of children is 1.5", he reasoned, "the question of possible priests takes on a very different role from what it was in ages when families were considerably larger."
 The main obstacle, he argued, was parents "who have very different expectations for their children."